 Tracking Prediction Positions

-Our Positions API simplifies position tracking for prediction markets.
-Without it, tracking DFlow positions requires multiple steps:- Fetch all token accounts for a wallet
+Our Positions API and PnL API give you everything you need to track a user’s prediction market activity.
+Without them, tracking DFlow positions requires multiple steps:- Fetch all token accounts for a wallet

 - Get tokenized account mints